dingran/angellist-webscrape/README.md

 ### Approach:

-In order to get a list of companies we can putgether a url with the base url ```https://angel.co/companies?``` plus a number of filters a a string.
+In order to get a list of companies we can put gether a url with the base url ```https://angel.co/companies?``` plus a number of filter strings.

 An example with stage, signal, markets and location filter looks like the following: